PlanktoScope/PlanktoScope/docs/calibration.md

 ### Pump calibration

-Bellow of this section we can see a shematic of hydrolic part.
-Pleaese prepare your PlanktoScope like this shematic thinking of filling the Tank1.
+Bellow this section we can see a shematic of hydrolic part.
+Please prepare your PlanktoScope like on this shematic, thinking of filling the Tank1.

 ![Pump](calibration/view_step_per_ml.webp)

-To start here is a summary of the information to note :
+To start, this is a summary of the information to note down :

 * Initial step by milliliter, we will call it  `Old_step`.
 You can found it in Node-red interface -> page `Harware Settings` -> `Pump: steps per ml`.
 In this example the value is **428**.